openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 - SGX_EMA_RESERVE, only the virtual address range is reserved.
 No EPC pages will be committed in this mode.
 - SGX_EMA_COMMIT_NOW: reserves and commits physical EPC upon allocation.
-EACCEPT will be done immediately.
+EACCEPT will be done immediately on SGX2 platforms.
 - SGX_EMA_COMMIT_ON_DEMAND: EACCEPT is done on demand, see below on committing and uncommitting.